OneRaynyDay/oneraynyday.github.io/_posts/2017-08-06-Journey-Through-SLT.md

 This is a huge leap in the correct direction for statistical learning theory, and is a great tool to use for any probability class as well.

 NOTE: Some people who are already familiar might ask why we use Hoeffding instead of something like chebyshev.
-Well, we kind of **can**, but it doesn't guarrantee a specific type of convergence, as we talked about above.
+Well, we kind of **can**, but it doesn't guarantee a specific type of convergence, as we talked about above.
 Also, it's not as tight as it possibly could be, so why would we use something that's weaker?
 That means we may possibly need many, many more sample points than necessary to get to a specific confidence level of approximate correctness!
 Here's an illustration:

 ![hoeffding vs chebyshev]({{ site.url }}/assets/hoeffdingvschebyshev.png)